 The Global Giving Market is an on-campus event where students from BMGT 100 (Intro to Business) offer a selection of fair trade products for sale.
-The class is split into "companies," each selling a number of products and competing to make the most profits.
-The proceeds of the market are given to the artisans and farmers who created the goods.
-The students learn through the process, which involves:
+The class is split into groups, each representing a geographic region and selling a number of products produced in that region.
+The proceeds of the market are go to the artisans and farmers who created the goods.
+The students learn through the process of holding the market, which involves:

 When and where is the Global Giving Market?

-This fall, the Global Giving Market was held on November 15 from 10:30am until 2:30pm in the Kittleman room on the first floor of Duncan Hall.
-Our next Market will be held in the fall of 2013.
+This fall, the Global Giving Market was held on November 13 from 11:00am until 1:30pm in the Kittleman Room (Duncan Hall room 100.)

 For directions to HCC's campus, click here.

 For a map of Duncan Hall, click here.